History of Polygamy

 Up until the present day, polygamy continues to be practiced in Islam, not just by royalty but by the common man.
 Millenia old practices simply continued in Islam, while the rest of the world took a dubious path of restricting people's right to freely choose who to marry while claiming to champion freedom, particularly freedom of choice.

 Now the United States has come full circle, embracing polyamory and plural relationships for political reasons.
 Although the motivation behind its emerging public acceptance is not the same as throughout history, the result is greater freedom for polygamists to live freely and for multiple spouses to be recognized by society.

-ModernPolygamy.com supports a greater acceptance of plural marriage.
+ModernPolygamy.com is a leading polygamy dating site supporting a greater acceptance of plural marriage.